 Do employers take online certificates seriously?

 It varies by industry.
-Certificates from recognizable platforms carry more weight than before, especially when they show skills relevant to the job.
+Certificates from recognizable platforms carry more weight than before, especially when they demonstrate skills relevant to the job.
 Professional certificates mean more than basic completion badges.

 How long does a beginner course take?